Prof. Alexander F. Hickethier, PhD

 First in California to conduct Master’s 100 GT / 200 GT Near Coastal Issuance course and administer U.S. Coast Guard final examination.

 1963 – 1985 Senior Chief Quartermaster, US Navy (Retired).
-Served in various types of US Navy surface ships in the Quartermaster rating; and as a Master Training Specialist, Organization Development Specialist, Assistant Navigator, Staff Navigator, and Staff Navigation Inspector on various staffs and 32 major commands and one year as Navigator/Crew member on-board a 110 GT LCU.
-Designed, developed and taught safety courses and courses in celestial navigation, piloting, radar observer/plotter and other general navigation subjects.
+Served in various types of US Navy surface ships in the Quartermaster rating and as a Master Training Specialist, Organization Development Specialist, Assistant Navigator, Staff Navigator, and Staff Navigation Inspector on various staffs and 32 major commands and one year as Navigator/Crew member on-board a 110 GT LCU.
+Designed, developed, and taught safety courses and courses in celestial navigation, piloting, radar observer/plotter, and other general navigation subjects.
 Taught and developed courses in all navigation subjects, management and organizational development, Race relations, Drug and alcohol Education, Leadership and management, Social responsibility and Sexual Harassment training.